 A historical study of Athens, 479-411 B.C., which involves also the study of Thucydides as a historian and Aristophanes as a source for Athenian history and society.
 Changes in ideas about the world, morality and the gods will also be examined, as well as the development of democratic and anti-democratic propaganda.

-1. A sound knowledge and understanding of democratic Athens in the Classical period, its institutions and context
+1. Identify key features of democratic Athens in the Classical period, its institutions and context;

-3. An appreciation of the range, strengths and weaknesses of our ancient sources for fifth century Athens; from written historical texts, dramatic performances, epigraphy, to surviving art and architecture
+3. Appraise the range, strengths and weaknesses of our ancient sources for fifth century Athens from written historical texts, dramatic performances, epigraphy, to surviving art and architecture;

-4. Skills in using and evaluating ancient source material for gaining information, as well as using modern studies in conjunction with the ancient sources to establish, develop and support interpretations of the period.
+4. Evaluate ancient source material in conjunction with modern studies to establish, develop and support interpretations of the period.

 - Democratic Government and Propaganda: the 'Golden Age' of Athens